Dane County Lakes and Watershed Commission

 Maria del Carmen Moreno (Citizen from the City of Madison since 2015)

-Maria has a PhD in Cultural Anthropology from the University of Wisconsin Madison and joined Earth Partnership at University of Wisconsin Madison Arboretum as the Multicultural Outreach Coordinator in 2012.
-She develops curricular materials and outreach programs centered on ecological restoration for youth, college students, and community members, and professional development for teachers.
+Maria has a PhD in Cultural Anthropology from the University of Wisconsin Madison and joined Earth Partnership at University of Wisconsin Madison as the Multicultural Outreach Coordinator in 2012.
+She develops curricular materials and outreach programs centered on ecological restoration for professional development for teachers, college students, and community members, and youth.
 Maria designs and coordinates service-learning as well as domestic and international environmental education internships in collaboration with the Institute for Global Health, College of Agriculture and Life Sciences, Latin American and Iberian Studies and local NGO's on Earth Partnership initiatives in Dominican Republic, Ecuador, Mexico, Nicaragua, and Puerto Rico.
 In her work with environmental education, Maria brings her passion for STEM learning, engaging diverse communities, and creating learning experiences domestically and internationally that allow students to grow and move beyond their comfort zones.
-She co-edited an e-chapter on mobile technology (PDF) in urban environmental education.

 Dave Ripp (County Board Supervisor outside of Madison since 2016)